An Easy Stuffed Green Pepper Recipe We Love

 If you love Greek or Mediterranean flavors, you will have to try my stuffed green pepper recipe.

 This was a big win for me as Sam and Ana aren’t big fans of their veggies, and I have to hide veggies in their favorite food, more times than not.

 An Easy, Flavor-Filled, Stuffed green pepper recipe

 I remembered my Mama making stuffed peppers when I was a child and realized my kids hadn’t been introduced to this genius combination of meat in a pepper cup.

-Once done, I drained the peppers and placed these open-cavity, side up, on a lightly greased (olive oil), oven-safe pan.
+Once done, I drained the peppers and placed this open-cavity, side up, on a lightly greased (olive oil), oven-safe pan.

-Next I made my meat mix, generously seasoned, and added a cup full of shredded spinach and a cup of grated carrots into the mix, because why not?
-The more veggies the better, right?
+Next, I made my meat mix, generously seasoned, and added a cup full of shredded spinach and a cup of grated carrots into the mix, because why not?

 I lightly sautéed the onions, garlic for about 5 minutes before adding the raw meat mix to the onions and garlic.

 Once done, I carefully packed the meat mix into the cups, ensuring I brimmed each cup to the max.

-Finally topped all this with a grated mozzarella cheese and sharp cheddar cheese mix before placing the tray into the oven to cook to flavorful perfection.
+Finally topped all this with grated mozzarella cheese and sharp cheddar cheese mix before placing the tray into the oven to cook to flavorful perfection.

 I cooked these for 25 minutes at 350 degrees F and served stuffed pepper cups right out of the oven, piping hot.
-Isn’t that always the best way?

 Ready to print off the recipe?